john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 1 solution only, not the shortest solution

-This algorithm does not solve mazes that are not perfect.
+This algorithm does not solve imperfect mazes.

 ###### Notes